Track, manage, and report Act 48 continuing education hours directly to PERMS

-Is Act 48 Credit Keeper difficult to use?
+Is the Act 48 Module difficult to use?

 Will I have to make a spreadsheet or roster list of all my employees every time my school conducts an in-service program?

-Is Act 48 Credit Keeper compatible with what is required by the Pennsylvania Department of Education?
+Is the module compatible with what is required by the Pennsylvania Department of Education?

 Is my school responsible for hosting the service on its server, maintaining and/or upgrading the service, or backing up the data?

-If my school uses Act 48 Credit Keeper for a year and then decides that it wants to cancel or change, are we locked into any type of long-term agreement?
+If my school uses the Act 48 Module for a year and then decides that it wants to cancel or change, are we locked into any type of long-term agreement?

-With the passing of Act 48, schools in Pennsylvania were faced with the task of recording, tracking, and managing continuing education hours for each employee.
+Schools in Pennsylvania are faced with the task of recording, tracking, and managing continuing education hours for each employee.